Dr Simon Skinner

 - Teaching: British history since 1685, principally the three modern British history papers, which span the periods 1685-1830, 1815-1924, and since 1900; the ‘Making and Unmaking of the British Isles’ theme paper; and miscellaneous historiography (esp.
 Macaulay and Weber) and methods papers.
 University lectures on ‘Politics and Religion in Britain, c.1815–1914’.
-Past and present supervision topics include Sir James Graham and party, George Canning and toryism, the historical outlook of J.M.
-Neale, popular Conservatism in the 1830s, Gladstone’s historical imagination, Spencer Perceval and post-Pittite politics, intellectuals and the Eastern Question, Disraeli’s religious thought, and sport and the American presidency.
+Past and present supervision topics include Spencer Perceval and post-Pittite politics, early 19th-century church reform, liberal Toryism and the press, George Canning and party, the campaign for the repeal of the Test and Corporations Acts, Sir James Graham and party, Protestantism and Conservatism in the 1830s, anti-Peel sentiment in the 1840, Pusey and the revival of sisterhoods, Gladstone’s historical imagination, British intellectuals and the Eastern Question, Disraeli’s religious thought, and sport and the American presidency.
 I have received teaching awards from both the College (the JCR’s inaugural Teaching Excellence Award) and the University (University Teaching Award).

 - Research interests: The political, religious, and intellectual history of 19th-century Britain.
 Current research explores Peel, party, and Protestantism in the 1840s.
 I am a convenor of the Oxford British History 1685-1850 graduate seminar, have reviewed for the English Historical Review and the London Review of Books, and broadcast on subjects ranging from Queen Victoria (BBC’s Timewatch) and the Oxford Movement (In Our Time) to speedway racing.